-(Incidentally, I saw last week that the Hart-Rudman group had done a second report, this one containing still more unsettling warnings - and this one, unsurprisingly - did get more coverage) Guess we learn - but what's missing now -
+(Incidentally, I saw last week that the Hart-Rudman group had done a second report, this one containing still more unsettling warnings -- and this one, unsurprisingly -- DID get more coverage)

 A critical part of the problem is that news of international relations has shrunk dramatically.
-A survey a couple of years ago, from Harvard showed that U.S. network television's time devoted to international news had argue all kinds of things going back to failures of civics class in high school that lead to lack of interest in adulthood, but I'm here to tell you that it boils down, in the end, to money.
+A survey a couple of years ago from Harvard showed that U.S. network television's time devoted to international news had dropped 70 percent, from 45 percent of total coverage in the 1970s to 13.5 percent in 1995.
+In newspapers, another study shows, the falloff has been even worse - from 10.2 percent of news space in 1971 to less than 2 percent today.

+Why has this happened?
+People will argue all kinds of things going back to failures of civics class in high school that lead to lack of interest in adulthood, but I'm here to tell you that it boils down, in the end, to money.
 It is expensive to provide intelligent foreign news, and media corporations like to avoid doing expensive things these days whenever they can.